gongzhang/julia-set-playground/README.md

 ## Installation

 Just download `JuliaSet.playground` and open it by latest version of *Xcode*.
-All the code is in the `JuliaSet.playground/Sources` folder.
+All the code is in `JuliaSet.playground/Sources` folder.

+If you have an iPad, you can also run this project using Apple's *Swift Playgrounds* app.

 ## Sample Code